brian-teets/EventTrackerProject/README.md

 ## Weekend Project for Skill Distillery: Cohort SD33

-### Project Overview

-`Event Tracker is a broad term for anything that keeps track of information over time.
-Examples of these applications are 'Mint' (financial tracking) and 'MyFitnessPal' (diet and exercise tracker).
-These are very involved applications with a huge feature set.`

-`This is a weekend project that is limited in scope.
-Examples of limited scope would be 'Gas Tracker' (keep track of your fill ups and total mileage to determine dollar/gallon in your car) or 'Timesheet' (track time in and time out to calculate total hours at some rate of pay).`

 ### Learning Objectives

 * Create a JPA Project
-  * Create a Java entity class POJO that models your database table.
-This is set up as a single table project.
+  * Create a Java entity class POJO that models database table.
+This project is set up with a single database table.
-  * Map your POJO using JPA.
+  * Map POJO using JPA.

-* Configure a Spring Boot app to publish a REST API.
+* Configure a Spring Boot app to publish REST APIs.
   * Use Spring REST annotations.
   * Use Spring Data JPA to perform all CRUD operations.
-       * Implement operations including: Create, Read `(show list of all & show a record by its id)`, Update, Delete.
+       * Implement operations including: Create, Read (show list of all & show a record by its id), Update, Delete.
   * Send and receive JSON.

+### Project Overview

+  This event tracker project is an exercise in keeping track of information over time and persisting information to a database.

+  This weekend project is intentionally limited in scope.
+The main goal is to gain hands on experience implementing REST APIs utilizing Spring Data JPA and Spring Boot.

+#### My Project Implementation - Personal Water Tracker

+   For my weekend project, I decided to create a personal water tracker to log water intake over time.

+   I created a single SQL table in MySQL Workbench.
+Then, I created a Java entity to map to my SQL table.
+I then implemented a Spring JPA Repository, Service, ServiceImpl and Controller.

+   I implemented CRUD operations in this project - each of which mapped to REST controller routes.
+I tested my API routes using Postman, and confirmed that
+   JSON data sent / received and persisted data to my local database.

 ### How to Run
    * Project will have been deployed to my AWS EC2 server.
-   * Project does not have a front-end implemented, so the `routes can be tested using Postman.
+   * Project does not have a front-end implemented. `Routes can be tested using Postman.
 See table below which includes route information.`

    | Return Type     | Route          | Functionality    |
    |-----------------|-----------------|-----------------|